fqantonio/GoingInductive/README.md

 # DISCUSSION

-notes for discussion: - The conlsuions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data
+notes for discussion: - The conlsuions meet the goals and answer th research question? - Did I implemented the methods correctly? - Is there an underlying effect for the behav variable? - Conclusions for the stakeholders in the learning process: teachers, Policy implications and school management. - blearning change: team work impressible - Reiterate results - world research corroboration ; Future research Tie loose hands: Clarify, robustness; after 2015 there is a crash in the student behavior skills.: need extra data; social skills: all, ranks, grades, and gender follow the same pattern?

 # KEYWORDS